An Energy-Based Mechanism for Compositional Behavior: Results

+A growing body of experimental and theoretical evidence suggests that human decision-making is better characterized by a combination of multiple mechanisms rather than a single strategy~\cite{SJG:18,AC:25}.
+For multi-armed bandits tasks, this view implies that human policies arise from composing decision rules.
+For example, in~\cite{SJG:18} human decisions are explained by a probabilistic model that combines algorithms based on uncertainty bonus (Upper Confidence Bound, UCB) and posterior sampling (Thompson).
+Using this probability as generative model and primitives capturing behavioral schemas, we evaluate our model in its ability to explain the data and suggest how schemas are used across tasks.

+We use data from~\cite{SJG:18} collected during two web-based two-armed bandit experiments (Fig.~\ref{fig:mab}\textit{A}) involving $45$ and $44$ participants.
+Each experiment consists of $20$ blocks of $10$ trials.
+At the beginning of each block, the mean rewards of the arms are initialized by sampling from zero-mean Gaussian distributions.
+In Experiment~1 one arm deterministically returns zero reward, while the other produces stochastic rewards around a mean that is updated at each block.
+In Experiment~2 both arms return stochastic rewards, sampled from Gaussians with means updated between blocks.

-For these data, we evaluate if \Model~can provide explanation value beyond the hybrid model from~\cite{SJG:18} and the standard UCB, Thompson and Value algorithms.
-For the application of \Model, at each trial $k$, the state $\bv{X}_k$ is the belief of experiment participants about the mean and variance of rewards associated with each arm.
-The generative model is the model from~\cite{SJG:18} itself and primitives encode simple behaviors.
-Namely: (i) exploitation, favoring the arm with the highest expected reward; (ii) uncertainty-seeking exploration, favoring the arm associated with the highest uncertainty; and (iii) risk aversion, favoring the least uncertain arm.
-In this way, at each trial, \Model~returns weights that approximate, with simple primitives, the generative model.
-The sequence of optimal weights captures how much each primitive contributes to the observed choices, thus making the model interpretable.
-To quantify and benchmark the explanatory value of \Model~we use the popular Protected Exceedance Probabilities (PXP) also used in~\cite{SJG:18}.
+In our model, a trial corresponds to a time step.
+The state is the belief held by each participant about the mean and variance of the rewards associated with each arm, while the action is the arm pulled by the participant (Fig.~\ref{fig:mab}\textit{A}).
+The generative model is the probabilistic model from~\cite{SJG:18}.
+Primitives encode simple behaviors: (i) exploitation, favoring the arm with the highest expected reward; (ii) uncertainty-seeking exploration, favoring the arm associated with the highest uncertainty; and (iii) risk aversion, favoring the least uncertain arm.
+At each trial our model returns a set of weights that modulate the use of these schemas.
+To quantify and benchmark the explanatory value of our model we use the Protected Exceedance Probability (PXP) also used in~\cite{SJG:18}.